 Closed-ended questions, on the other hand, provide quantitative data; limited insight but easy to analyze and compile into reports.
 Market researchers often add commentary to this kind of data to provide readers with background and further food for thought.

-Here are the main differences between open and closed-ended questions (and some examples).
+Here are the main differences with examples of open-ended and closed-ended questions:

 |Open-ended questions||Closed-ended questions|

-When and why should you use open-ended questions?
+When and why should you use an open-ended question?

 - What do you like most about this product?